 While I was in grad school in London I had the opportunity to join a study trip to Ukraine.
 It took me exactly half a second to jump in.
 It was only a year after Euromaidan, the revolution that overthrew the Ukrainian government, and it meant having a chance to meet some of the new authorities, and have a first hand look at what was going on in the country.
 Actually, it was less than half a second.
 Without thinking about it, I was getting my ticket to Kiev.
 Well, in the process I realized that it was cheaper to fly to Moscow (so another unexpected trip happened! –more on that on a later post).
-I also thought this trip was giving me the excuse to go to a place that always captured my attention: Chernobyl.
+This left me with limited time to see some amazing Ukrainian destinations, like the Tunnel of Love, but it gave me the excuse to go to a place that had always captured my attention: Chernobyl.
 I mean, who wouldn’t want to go to one of the most radioactive places on earth, right?

 A bit of research told me I needed to book a tour from the capital for the day trip.
 After filling up a few hundred documents in which I stated that I took all the blame for a potential childless future, and after charging my card with one of the weirdest charges my bank has ever seen, I was on my way to the place of the disaster.
 Chernobyl, here I come!

 It’s difficult to disassociate the image of the abandoned wheel of fortune from the Pripyat amusement park when thinking of Chernobyl.
 The nuclear catastrophe that on Saturday, April 26th, 1986 exposed dangerous radiation doses to 5 million people living in contaminated areas and caused international alarm when radioactivity was detected in at least 13 European countries, stopped time, leaving an entire city abandoned.